valkey-io/valkey-doc/commands/geosearch.md

 Return the members of a sorted set populated with geospatial information using `GEOADD`, which are within the borders of the area specified by a given shape.
-This command extends the `GEORADIUS` command, so in addition to searching within circular areas, it supports searching within rectangular areas and it supports searching within a "polygon" which is a user defined area enclosed by polygon vertices.
+This command extends the `GEORADIUS` command, so in addition to searching within circular areas, it supports searching within rectangular areas and polygon shaped areas.

 This command should be used in place of the deprecated `GEORADIUS` and `GEORADIUSBYMEMBER` commands.